 Capital CreditsClick on the question to reveal the answer.

-Each month when you pay your Craw-Kan bill, it isn't just payment for service, but an investment in a company that you’re a member.
-One of the many benefits of being a member of Craw-Kan is receiving a Capital Credit check as a return on your investment, much like a dividend on stocks.
-As a member you build equity in the cooperative each year you receive service.
+Each month when you pay your Craw-Kan bill, it is not just payment for service, but an investment into a company that you are a member of.
+One of the many benefits of being a Craw-Kan member is receiving a Capital Credit check as a return on your investment, much like a dividend on piece of stock.
+As a member, you build equity in the cooperative each year you receive service.
 Member equity is the essential tool Craw-Kan uses to build, sustain, and upgrade the facilities necessary to provide you the reliable, low-cost services you have become accustomed to receiving.
 Retirement of Capital Credits is a return of member-furnished capital.
 Being a cooperative, after paying for all operating costs for the fiscal year, Craw-Kan’s Board of Directors vote on how much is returned to our members annually.

 Since Craw-Kan processes capital credit checks in December, members must have their bills caught up before then.
-If you do not pay your November bill on time, you will not receive a check.
-In addition, your retirement check will be applied to the amount you owe and any excess will be used as credit for future billing.
+If your November bill is not paid on time, you will not receive a check.
+In addition, your retirement check will be applied to the amount you owe, and any excess will be used as credit for future billing.